 Most people aren't wasting water on purpose, they simply don't know the rules.
 By reporting water waste, you're helping Soquel Creek Water District educate your neighbors and the community about what is and what isn't allowed in a friendly and non-threatening way.
 Here's how you can help.

 We know we are asking a lot of our customers when we urge continued water savings due to our serious long-term groundwater shortage.
 We're doing our part internally as well.
 Water tank maintenance is done without draining tanks.
-Flushing of water mains, which is required to maintain health standards, is only done when absolutely necessary.
-The District piloted a new flushing technology that filters the water and sends it back into the system, and is looking into purchasing this technology.
+Flushing of water mains is done with our waste-free flushing unit.
 We are working to replace and repair outdated pipes and leaks within our system.